fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 - `product_along_axis`: `ndarray`, see `dtype` parameter above.
 An array shaped as `a` but with the specified `axis` removed.
 Returns a reference to `out` if specified.

-&emsp;&emsp;Notes: Arithmetic is modular when using integer types, and no error is raised on overflow.
+&emsp;&emsp;**Notes**: Arithmetic is modular when using integer types, and no error is raised on overflow.
 That means that, on a `32-bit` platform:

 ``` python
 >>> x = np.array([536870910, 536870910, 536870910, 536870910])